colinpotter/netce.com/README.md

 - expired questions don't show up in the index
 - proper message is shown when there are no choices for a question
 - message when a choice has negative votes
-    - this test fails because I modified the message to not match expected
+    - TEST FAILS: because I modified the message to not match what is expected